Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 If you do want to book a rental car, check here for a good overview of options.

-What to pack for Egypt
+What to bring to Egypt

 Generally, Egypt has an arid desert climate, with warm or hot days and cooler nights.
 With only two seasons, a mild winter comes from November to April followed by a hot summer from May to October.
 Temperatures can vary widely throughout the country with inland desert areas seeing lows of 7ºC at night and 43ºC during the day, in the summer.